7 Hudson Square

-7 Hudson Square (also known as the Robert A. Iger Building) is a 22-story, 338 ft tall office building in Manhattan, New York City.
-Completed in 2024 and designed by SOM, the contemporary terracotta building consolidates the New York operations of The Walt Disney Company and several of its subsidiaries, incorporating studio facilities for its flagship television station WABC-TV, ABC News, and ESPN.
+7 Hudson Square is a 22-story, 338 ft office building in Manhattan, New York City.
+Completed in 2024 and designed by SOM, the contemporary terracotta building serves as the East Coast headquarters of The Walt Disney Company and several of its subsidiaries, incorporating studio facilities for ABC News, ESPN, and its flagship television station WABC-TV.

 The building's official address is 137 Varick Street; its vanity address of 7 Hudson Square is in homage to WABC-TV, which broadcasts on channel 7.
+It is also known as the Robert A. Iger Building, in honor of Disney CEO Bob Iger.
+Other entrance addresses include 145 Varick Street.

 History

-In 2018, The Walt Disney Company announced that it would move its office from West 66th Street in Upper West Side for Hudson Square, which is home to other businesses such as Google, Oscar Health, and Warby Parker.
-Disney has signed a 99-year lease on Hudson Square site for $650 million, the land of which is owned by Trinity Church and the four structures previously on site were demolished by Skanska.
+In 2018, The Walt Disney Company announced that it would move its New York offices from West 66th Street in the Upper West Side for Hudson Square, which is home to other businesses such as Google, Oscar Health, and Warby Parker.
+Disney signed a 99-year lease on the Hudson Square site, whose land is owned by the Trinity Church, for $650 million.
+The four structures previously on the site were demolished by Skanska.
+Architect Rafael Viñoly was one of the evicted tenants, whose business was at 50 Vandam Street since 1990.
+Demolition finished and excavation work started in 2020.
 New Hudson Facades began construction of the exterior facade in April 2021 and completed installation in the fall of 2023.
+Its tentative address when announced was 4 Hudson Square.

-The building was completed in 2024; in September, ABC's daytime talk show The View became one of the first productions to relocate to 7 Hudson Square.
-ABC News was projected to begin migrating its operations to the building throughout 2025; the ABC News late-night newscasts World News Now and Good Morning America First Look relocated in January 2025, followed by WABC-TV in February 2025, and World News Tonight in March.
-WABC-produced syndicated talk show Live with Kelly and Mark relocated in April 2025, followed by New York-based editions of ABC's Sunday talk show This Week.
-ABC's morning show Good Morning America relocated in June, followed by ESPN's New York-based studio shows First Take and Get Up.
+The building was completed in 2024; in September, ABC's daytime talk show The View became one of the first productions to relocate to 7 Hudson Square, the official address of the building.
+ABC News was projected to begin migrating its operations to the building throughout 2025; the ABC News late-night newscasts World News Now and Good Morning America First Look relocated in January, followed by WABC-TV in February, and World News Tonight in March.
+WABC-produced syndicated talk show Live with Kelly and Mark relocated in April, followed by New York-based editions of ABC's Sunday talk show This Week.
+ABC's morning show Good Morning America relocated in June, followed by ESPN's New York-based studio shows First Take, Sunday NFL Countdown and Get Up.

 Studio facilities

-The building performs the role of being the New York headquarters for The Walt Disney Company and several of its divisions, as well as consolidating the New York-based production operations of ABC News, ESPN, and its New York flagship television station WABC-TV (channel 7).
+The building serves as the New York headquarters of The Walt Disney Company and several of its divisions, and consolidates the New York-based production operations of ABC News, ESPN, and its New York flagship television station WABC-TV (channel 7).